EXCLUSIVE-Trump administration to soon end audit deal underpinning Chinese listings in U.S. -official

 One other administration official and three former White House officials said terminating the memorandum of understanding was under consideration, adding that the White House was involved with the discussions.

-The White House declined to comment, while the Chinese Embassy in Washington and the PCAOB did not immediately respond to requests for comment.
+The White House declined to comment, while the PCAOB did not immediately respond to requests for comment.

+China's Foreign Ministry, in a reply to Reuters, said abolishing the memorandum of understanding would not help improve the supervision of listed companies in the United States and would damage the interests of investors.

+It said China hoped U.S. regulatory authorities would carry out fair exchanges and consultation with their Chinese counterparts to protect investors.

 But discussions about revoking it are a sign of growing frustration by U.S. authorities over a lack of disclosure by Chinese companies widely held by U.S. investors that could lead to a more direct crackdown.
-It also comes amid rising U.S.-China tensions over Beijing's handling of the coronavirus and its move to curb freedoms in Hong Kong.
+It also comes amid rising U.S.-China tensions over Beijing's handling of the coronavirus and its move to curb freedoms in the former British colony of Hong Kong.

 In May, the administration successfully pressured an independent board that oversees a $40 billion international pension fund for federal employees to halt plans to track an index that includes Chinese companies, citing "risks to investors resulting from inadequate investor disclosures and protections under Chinese law."